laczkol/QVG/README.md

 `R` and `Rscript` are not included in the provided `.yaml` file and should be installed manually.
 This is because even the newest R version installed with conda might have dependency issues at some systems (conflict of dependencies).
 Please ensure that `R` is installed correctly and added to your `$PATH` variable.
 A similar issue sometimes can be observed with samtools.
 Please ensure that typing `samtools` to your terminal does not throw any errors.
 In the provided `.yaml` file, `samtools 1.15.1` is included and is recommended.

+After cloning the repository and installing the dependencies, it is advised to check if all dependencies can be found correctly and if the pipeline works as expected.
+The repository contains a small subset of SARS-CoV2 sequencing reads and a reference genome with the corresponding annotation.
+To check if the pipeline works using these test data, please, run `./run_test.sh` from the directory where the repository was cloned.
+If the output correctly tells when the run ended, QVG should work correctly on real data.
+If a line starting with `Run ended` is not output to the screen, the pipeline stopped somewhere during the analysis.
+Additionally, this test looks for some main output files of the pipeline, namely, the consensus genome sequence, the sites variable within-host, and the transferred genome annotation.
+If the test tells all these files were found, the installation of QVG is correct; otherwise, the availability of dependencies should be double-checked.

+The help menu of the pipeline can be invoked by typing `QVG.sh -h` or `QVG.sh --help`, whereas the pipeline's version can be checked by typing `QVG.sh -v` or `QVG.sh --version`.

 ## Details

 The pipeline can be parametrized from the command line.
 The two mandatory options to run the pipeline are the following: